A visually captivating, responsive, and user-friendly website can distinguish between a bounce and a conversion.

 Quizzes can be a powerful tool for engaging website visitors and providing them with a personalized experience.
 By offering quizzes tailored to visitors’ interests and preferences, you can capture their attention and keep them engaged with your brand.

-Not only does this make the shopping experience more enjoyable for the customer, but it also increases the likelihood that they’ll follow through with the purchase.
+This makes the shopping experience more enjoyable for the customer and increases the likelihood that they’ll follow through with the purchase.

 Website stories